agimenezromero/NHT-Gray-Model/README.md

 # Examples

 ## Create input arrays
 To create and storage the input arrays needed by the simulation software the `ThermalProperties` class has been developed.
 Then, two functions have been built to use it to create the input arrays for germanium and silicon.
+For the final degree project only germanium has been studied, so the code below will create the arrays necessary to simulate bulk germanium.

 ```python
 from GrayModelLibrary import *